xta0/xta0.me/_posts/2025-01-30-GenAI-Stable-Diffusion-3.md

 <div class="md-margin-left-12"><img src="{{site.baseurl}}/assets/images/2025/01/sd-upscale-cn-tile.png"></div>
 </div>

 In the above example, the image-to-image approach would require multiple steps to achieve a desirable outcome.
 In contrast, the ControlNet Tile accomplish the same outcome with a single round of upscaling.
-Addiontally, ControlNet Tile consumes relatively lower VRAM usage compared to the image-to-image solution.
+Additionally, ControlNet Tile consumes relatively lower VRAM usage compared to the image-to-image solution.

+If your goal is to preserve as many aspects of the original image as possible during the upscaling, the image-to-image approach would be a better option.
+Conversely, if you prefer an AI-driven, or a creative approach that generates new rich details, ControlNet Tile is a more preferable option.

 ### More on ControlNet